 Nicolas started out with a trust fund of $250,000 and is now worth over $2.3 billion.
-He’s spent his life turning around companies in Europe, and has also put time and funds into improving things here state-side (he’s invested in public work efforts in Oregon and California).
+He’s spent his life turning around companies in Europe and has also put time and funds into improving things here state-side (he’s invested in public work efforts in Oregon and California).

-Nowadays, the German and American dualcitizen travels the world in his private jet, lives out of hotels and has been dubbed the “homeless billionaire” by the press.
+Nowadays, the German and American dual citizen travels the world in his private jet, lives out of hotels and has been dubbed the “homeless billionaire” by the press.

 So, why would a billionaire choose to live in an apartment in a mid-century, high-rise tower block?
-The answer could be find as soon as you step through the front door of Nicolas Berggruen’s home on one of the upper floors of Sierra Towers, and take a moment to contemplate life, the universe and everything.
+The answer could be found as soon as you step through the front door of Nicolas Berggruen’s home on one of the upper floors of Sierra Towers, and take a moment to contemplate life, the universe and everything.

-Floor-to-ceiling windows running the width of the palatial apartment create a view that serves up the whole of Los Angeles on one big, breathtaking platter — from the hills to the east and the green oasis that is Beverly Hills below to the clustered skyscrapers of Century and Culver Cities, and the sweep of Santa Monica bay with the shimmering Pacific Ocean beyond.
+Floor-to-ceiling windows running the width of the palatial apartment create a view that serves up the whole of Los Angeles on one big, breathtaking platter — from the hills to the east and the green oasis that is Beverly Hills below to the clustered skyscrapers of Century and Culver Cities, and the sweep of Santa Monica Bay with the shimmering Pacific Ocean beyond.

 “The Peninsula was great,” Berggruen says of the five-star hotel that served as his former LA residence.
 “But it didn’t have a view.”